 OUR GOAL

-Our goal is to be a zero-landfill waste company by 2030 and to implement and put in place our Circular Economy programs by 2025, increasing the number of parts that have their life cycle lengthened by 20%.
+Our goal is to be a zero-landfill waste company by 2030, and also consolidate and expand Circular Economy programs by 2025, increasing the amount of items with their life cycle extended by 20%.

 RESULTS OF THE PARTNERSHIPS